aws-samples/aws-securityhub-to-slack/README.md

     + Select Upload a template file
     + Select Choose file and locate “SecurityHubFindingsToSlack.json” on your local machine
     + Select Next
+    + Use the following values to fill out *Create Stack* parameters
    **StackName**: EnableSecurityHubFindingsToSlack
-   **IncomingWebHookURL**: Paste what you just copied from Slack API pages
+   **IncomingWebHookURL**: Paste URL that you just copied from Slack API pages
    **SlackChannel**: Enter the same Slack Channel name that you chose above (#alerts)
    **MinSeverityLevel**: Choose the minimum Severity Level you want to be notified in Slack, example HIGH would only send high severity findings, LOW sends all findings